nlsynth/karuta/docs/glossary.rst

 * Bytecode

-  * Compiled from Karuta Light Script and can be executed or synthesized
+  * Compiled from Karuta script and can be executed or synthesized

 * Iroha